Hive Digital

 Sheffield Pulley:

 Sit much?
 Sitting is the new smoking.
 I’m sure everybody’s heard that ad nauseum at this point, but I think there may be something to it.
 I think it’s just being conscientious.
 Stand up from time to time.
 Maybe set a timer.
 Maybe this whole flow time thing might be helpful.
 The other thing that I’m trying to implement is different desk areas, so taking my laptop and standing somewhere, and then go sit, maybe sitting in a different chair.
 Just change, get up.
-We’ve talked about [inaudible 00:42:22] over here internally.
+We’ve talked about over here internally.
 I would encourage you to do a little Google on that front, as well.
 You can stretch, connect your breath while you’re sitting, but movement is crucial.

 Sheffield Pulley: